benghui/teacher-admin/README.md

 Docker and docker-compose is required for this method.

 1. Run command `docker-compose up -d`
-2. Once it is built and running enter command `docker exec -it teachers /bin/sh`
+2. Once it is built and running enter command `docker exec -it teachers db-migrate up`
-3. Run command `db-migrate up` to execute the database migration inside of the docker container

 ### Option 2